weyCC81/ch.digicomp.MS-700-Managing-Microsoft-Teams/Instructions/Labs/MS-700-lab_M02_ak.md

 #### Task 1 – Activate sensitivity labels for Teams

 You need to evaluate governance for Microsoft 365 Groups before deploying them in your organizations.
-In this task, you will activate the sensitivity labels for Teams in Azure AD, for being able to assign labels to teams.
+In this task, you will activate the sensitivity labels for Teams in Entra ID (Azure AD), for being able to assign labels to teams.

 1. Connect to the **Client 1 VM** with the credentials that have been provided to you.